 I always recommend using a whey isolate or micellar casein shake (mixed with 15-20 oz water) for this in the morning or evening.

 Bodybuilders often ask me if they should use on their non-training days.
 My answer is that it is imperative to follow this three days-on/three days-off cycling strategy regardless of whether or not it is a training day.
-This is how you optimize muscle anabolism and results from weight training.
+This is how you optimize muscle anabolism and results from weight training for fat loss.

 Long-Term Intake Is Shown To Be Safe